kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

 While we used to kill Freyyr in the Lower Shadowlands to enable a [Map CS Skip](rb685) to reach the Ebon Hawk, we can avoid the fight and its associated DSP by simply [Save Teleporting](5dagb) to the Wookiee Village and using a [Map CS Skip](rb685) from there.
 This saves time and alignment issues.

-[section=Route Overview]
+## Route Overview

 This is a brief outline of the route for the Any% NMG run, including planet order and smaller skips:

 **1. Taris**

-* - Reach the Undercity and recruit Mission and Zaalbar to access Vulkar Base
+  * Reach the Undercity and recruit Mission and Zaalbar to access Vulkar Base
-* - Defense Turret Skip to access Vulkar Garage
+  * Defense Turret Skip to access Vulkar Garage
-* - Use Accelerator Warp to exit Vulkar Base
+  * Use Accelerator Warp to exit Vulkar Base
-* - Skip the Brejik Fight to rescue Bastila
+  * Skip the Brejik Fight to rescue Bastila
-* - Recruit T3 to access Sith Base
+  * Recruit T3 to access Sith Base
-* - Kill the Sith Governor to get the Launch Codes
+  * Kill the Sith Governor to get the Launch Codes
-* - Steal the Ebon Hawk and escape Taris
+  * Steal the Ebon Hawk and escape Taris

 **2. Dantooine**